lgreat/cucumber/src/cucumber/Readme.txt

 3) Configure git.
   a.
 One way is to follow http://wiki.greatschools.net/bin/view/Greatschools/UsingGit
   b.
 Another is to copy a known .gitconfig file into your home dir (see Dave for this option)
+4) Clone the GSWeb repo which contains the cucumber tests, if you don't already have a local copy:
-4) Clone cucumber tests: 'git clone git@githost.greatschools.org:qa'
+  'git clone git@githost.greatschools.org:GSWeb'
 5) Install the ruby Bundler gem on your system: 'gem install bundler'
 6) Update project gems: Go to the cucumber directory, and run 'bundle install'
 7) Run cucumber in root of checkout: 'cucumber'